baikonur-oss/docs/CONTRIBUTING.md

 1. Additional E2E, unit tests (with additional v0.0.x releases if needed)
 1. Get approval and merge it into master
 1. Put v1.0.0 tag on **master branch**
+1. Create an initial release from release page and upload Lambda package named `lambda_package.zip`
 1. Delete pre-release tags (v0.0.1, v0.0.2, ...)